Aug

 Isaiah 40:10

-Satan himself will be arrested by an angel of God (ref.
+Satan himself will be arrested by an angel of God on the day of the LORD, and sent to the prison of hell (ref.
 Revelation 20:1-3).

 And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.
 And he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years,